-The world of ‘The invisible agent’ expands
+The world of ‘The invisible Agent’ expands

-After the impressive success of the premiere of the Netflix film The Invisible Agent, which became the number 1 film in 92 countries during the first weekend that it was available for viewing, the streaming platform has announced that they are already laying out the plans for this production to become an “ambitious espionage franchise.”
+After the impressive success achieved during the premiere of the Netflix movie The Invisible Agentwhich became the No. 1 film in 92 countries during the first weekend it was available for viewing, the streaming platform has announced that they are already designing plans for this production to become a “ambitious espionage franchise”.

-In this way, from Netflix they have confirmed that the development process of the sequel to The Invisible Agent is already underway, the feature film that has already become a success among fans with an audience score of 91% on Rotten Tomatoes in the first days.
+In this way, Netflix has confirmed that the development process for the sequel to The Invisible Agent is already underway.the feature film that has already become a success among fans with an audience score of 91% on Rotten Tomatoes in the first few days.
 In it, they already announce that both Ryan Gosling and directors Joe and Anthony Russo will participate again.
 The Russos and AGBO’s Mike Larocca will produce alongside Roth Kirschenbaum Films’ Joe Roth and Jeffrey Kirschenbaum, they say.

 The invisible agent co-writer Stephen McFeely (The Electric State, Avengers: Endgame, Captain America: Civil War) will handle his part of the script.